seifashraf1/32-bit-Serial-Parallel-Multiplier/README.md

 - All signal names, variable names, and port names are in lower cases.
 - All parameter names are in capitals: e.g. STATE_WAIT

-#NOTE:
+# NOTE:

-In the screenshot please note that the result of the multiplication is present after the +ve edge of the done signal by one clock cycle it gets updated.
+* In the screenshot please note that the result of the multiplication is present wite the +ve edge of the done signal.
+* The module supports negative numbers multiplication done by doing input sign extension.